 The Heath River, which originates in Lake Titicaca in the Peruvian/Bolivian high Andes, separates the Bahuaja-Sonene and Madidi National Parks and constitutes the border between the two countries.

 The area of Bahuaja-Sonene is the ancestral land of the Ese'eja indigenous group.
 Living in small communities, they cultivated manioc (yuca), foraged for wild fruits and plants in the forest and hunted for wild animals such as tapirs, deer and game birds.
 Their descendants still reside here.

 Species of flora found inside the Bahuaja-Sonene National Park include Virola sebifera, Cedrela odorata, Spondias mombin, Celtis schippii, Bertholletia excelsa, Ficus insipida, Hevea guianensis, Cedrelinga cateniformis, Iriartea deltoidea, Calycophyllum spruceanum, Guadua weberbaueri, Theobroma cacao, Miconia spp., Annona ambotay, Swietenia macrophylla, Myroxylon balsamum, Astrocaryum murumuru, Enterolobium cyclocarpum, Mauritia flexuosa, etc.

-Avifauna found inside the park include the white-tailed golden throat, the Neotropic cormorant, the blue-and-yellow macaw, the harpy eagle, the white-throated toucan, the horned curassow, the great egret, the scarlet macaw, the bat falcon, the jabiru, the swallow-tailed hummingbird, etc.
+Avifauna inside the park includes the white-tailed golden throat, the Neotropic cormorant, the blue-and-yellow macaw, the harpy eagle, the white-throated toucan, the horned curassow, the great egret, the scarlet macaw, the bat falcon, the jabiru, the swallow-tailed hummingbird, etc.